by Jenny Leigh Hodgins

 These are simply examples of questions.
-You must look at your music specifically to break things down, one issue or item at a time, deducing where, within the music, you are completely confident you’ve mastered each aspect of your analysis.
+Look at your music specifically to break things down, one issue or item at a time, deducing where, within the music, you are one-hundred percent confident you mastered each aspect of your analysis.

 How you spend your mental energy during your piano practice session determines what you accomplish in piano progress.
 When you push yourself to be more conscientious of each moment and every phrase of your musical assignments, you will reap huge rewards with advancement as a musician.

 Play It Slower, Sam